ahmetegesel/mongofn/README.md

     .then(collection => collection.find({}).toArray());
 const articlesCol = useMainDb('articles')
     .then(collection => collection.find({}).toArray());

+// or you can go little further const connectionString = 'mongodb://localhost:27017';

+const findInMaindDbBy = findBy(connectionString, 'mainDb');
+const findInCategoriesBy = findInMaindDbBy('categories');
+findInCategoriesBy({ name: 'some Categery' }).then(console.log);
+findInCategoriesBy({ description: 'some Categery description' }).then(console.log);
 ```

 It is simpler and reusable.
-When you pass url as first argument to `useCollection` function,
+When you pass url as first argument to `useCollection` or any other functions,
-it caches the `client` and reuse it every time you call the function.
-You can recompose
-this kind of functions and export them as util functions from somewhere and use whenever
-you need without any additional setup.
+and if you don't provide all parameters, it keeps the given connection options in its scope,
+once you provided all parameters, then it finally sends your request by first connecting to
+the MongoDB instance and finalize your actual operation on that MongoDB instance.

+This particular approach applies to all other curried functions within Mongofn.

 ## TODO